surya123866/surya123866/README.md

 👨‍💻 I'm looking for opportunities to collaborate with other developers and contribute to open source projects.
 Feel free to check out my GitHub profile to see some of my projects.

-📫 You can reach me via [Your preferred contact method].
+📫 You can reach me via linkdin link in profile description.
 Let's build some great web applications together!